moskewcz/boda/INSTALL.md

 [https://github.com/moskewcz/caffe/tree/fix-sign-comp-in-hpps](https://github.com/moskewcz/caffe/tree/fix-sign-comp-in-hpps)

 If you want to use your own caffe version, see boda issue #1 for the three options of how to proceed (TODO_DOCS: cleanup and inline here).

+Note that, currently, boda assumes caffe is compiled with CUDA support, and thus if you don't have CUDA, you can't enable caffe.

 ### compile